semenovRuslan/PD/README.md

 1. Create table for DataWarehouse (scriptCreateTable.sql)
 2. Load data (BX-SQL-Dump.zip(source: http://www2.informatik.uni-freiburg.de/~cziegler/BX/)) scripts for load data into staging table
 3. Clear data (clearUsers.sql, clearFact.sql, clearBook.sql)
-4. Tasks show grouping data in database engine
+4. MySQLTasks show grouping data on the database engine side

 Python was considered in 2 direction:
 1. Data structure.
 Here I try to compare efficiency structure which was based on Dictionary and Array.
 This example – compare 2 library from python: array and dictionary.